 Often referred to as a body lift 360, a lower body lift helps men and women improve their contour and shape, and complete their body transformation.
-During this procedure, Atlanta plastic surgeon, Dr. Connors, removes excess skin from the lower abs, hips, lower back and buttocks for patients struggling with loose, excess skin.
+During this procedure, Atlanta plastic surgeons, Dr. Hart and Dr. Connors, remove excess skin from the lower abs, hips, lower back and buttocks for patients struggling with loose, excess skin.
 While the lower body is pulled upward, underlying tissue is tightened to create a smooth and toned effect.
 As a final step in a patient’s weight loss journey, this surgery can redefine the entire lower body into a new, beautiful figure.

 Lower Body Lift FAQs